StavC/MCQA_by_computational_model_in_comparison_to_human_behaviour/README.md

-# MCQA_by_computational_model_in_comparison_to_human_behaviour

-This Project and Paper were created by Stav Cohen And Nurit Klimovitsky Maor
+This Project and Paper were authored by Stav Cohen and Nurit Klimovitsky Maor.

+Contact:

 cohnstav@campus.technion.ac.il
 knurit@campus.technion.ac.il
+Acknowledgments:

-we based some of our code on a pre existing legacy version that were given and created by Dr. Yevgeni Berzak.
+Some of the code utilized in this project was based on a pre-existing legacy version provided and developed by Dr. Yevgeni Berzak.

-# Abstract
+Abstract

-Multiple Choice Question Answering (MCQA) is widely used to study and measure reading comprehension in humans and in language models.

-The task of MCQA based on a given context text is a challenging task for language models.
+Multiple Choice Question Answering (MCQA) is a commonly employed method to assess reading comprehension in both humans and language models.
+The task of MCQA, based on a given contextual text, presents a significant challenge for language models.

-In traditional NLP research the main goal is to achieve models that select the correct answer with high accuracy scores.
+In traditional Natural Language Processing (NLP) research, the primary objective is to develop models that achieve high accuracy in selecting the correct answer.

-In this work
-we aim to compare the question answering abilities of a computational model to observed human behaviour.

-We utilize a RoBERTa model
-by fine-tuning it on RACE (Lai et al., 2017) and OneStopQA (Berzak et al., 2020).

-We run the
-fine-tuned model on OneStopQA and obtain the prediction distribution for each question.
+In this study, our goal is to compare the question-answering capabilities of a computational model with observed human behavior.
+We fine-tuned a RoBERTa model using the RACE (Lai et al., 2017) and OneStopQA (Berzak et al., 2020) datasets.
+Subsequently, we applied the fine-tuned model to the OneStopQA dataset and obtained prediction distributions for each question.

-The data that is used as the observed human behaviour is the data that was gathered in (Berzak et al., 2020) using the crowd-sourcing platform Prolific (Pro).

-In this work we show the results analysis of the comparison between the model and the human responses
+The observed human behavior data utilized in this study was collected in (Berzak et al., 2020) through the crowd-sourcing platform Prolific (Pro).
+We present the results and analysis of the comparison between the model's predictions and human responses.

-# Motivation
+Motivation

-A computational model that is trained to perform the MCQA task with sufficient similarity to the observed human behaviour can have paramount influence on many fields.
+A computational model trained to perform the MCQA task with a level of similarity to observed human behavior can have significant implications in various domains:

-• Reducing the dependencies in data gathered by human surveys and studies.
-It can be done by using the model to get predictions that replace the need for human response.
+Reducing reliance on data gathered through human surveys and studies by using the model's predictions as substitutes for human responses.

-• Identifying faulty questions that are used for assessment tests (such as SAT test or any other reading comprehension exams).
+Identifying flawed questions used in assessment tests (e.g., SAT or other reading comprehension exams).

-• Difficulty assessment of text and questions.
+Assessing the difficulty of text and questions.

-• Assessment of text simplification by comparing the predictions of a model in different levels of the context text.
+Evaluating text simplification by comparing the model's predictions across different levels of contextual complexity.